core-wg/etch/draft-vanderstok-core-etch-latest.md

 does not permit applications to access parts of a resource.
-In case of resources with larger or complex data, or in situations where a resource continuity is required, replacing or requesting the whole resource is not an option.
+In case of resources with larger or complex data, or in situations where a resource continuity is required, replacing or requesting the whole resource is undesirable.
 Several applications using CoAP will need to perform partial resource accesses.